 COEDU will determine the minimum number of students to begin the cohort (20 students is the target number).

-The parties are hopeful that this agreement can be approved for a Fall 2016 cohort to begin cohort.
+The parties are hopeful that this agreement can be approved for a Fall 2016 cohort to begin.

 The parties to this Agreement acknowledge that each is governed by and acts through the University of South Florida Board of Trustees.
 As such, neither party shall be liable to the other for any damages whatsoever.
 The parties agree that any disputes shall be cooperatively resolved, or if necessary, resolved through appropriate administrative processes and procedures within the University.
 If a dispute cannot be resolved the parties agree to take the dispute to an impartial administrator mutually agreed upon or to an appropriate USF System office head for final decision and resolution.
 The parties agree to be bound by any such decision.